nestordemeure/tabularGP/README.md

 #### Model

 - explore other likelihoods for classification (softmax)
-- add feature importance for kernels that supports it
 - add transfer learning

 *For more unofficial fastai extensions, see the [Fastai Extensions Repository](https://github.com/nestordemeure/fastai-extensions-repository).*